Best Practices

 Gabriel Fairman

 Founder and CEO of Bureau Works, Gabriel Fairman is the father of three and a technologist at heart.
-Raised in a family that spoke three languages and having picked up another three over the course of his life, he's fascinated by the role of language in shaping identity.
+Raised in a family that spoke three languages and having picked up another three over the course of his life, he has always been fascinated with the role language plays in identity and the creation of meaning.
+Gabriel loves to cook, play the guitar, tennis, soccer, and ski.
+As far as work goes, he enjoys being at the forefront of innovation and mobilizing people and teams together toward a mission.
 In recognition of his outstanding contributions, Gabriel was honored with the 2023 Innovator of the Year Award at LocWorld Silicon Valley.
-He enjoys cooking, playing the guitar, and leading teams toward innovation.

 Translate twice as fast impeccably